Virgin Plus: 2013–2020: Tiered plans, two-year agreements and Wireless Code of Conduct

 On August 1, 2013, Virgin Mobile Canada discontinued its SuperTab proposition, and introduced a new Silver, Gold, and Platinum Plan proposition where all plans are only available on 30 Day (monthly) terms or 2 Year Agreements.
 This allows Members to choose a rate plan level to receive a higher or lower subsidy when they activate a new phone with Virgin Mobile.
 At launch, Silver Plans offered Members a $150 subsidy on their new phone, Gold Plans offered Members a $250 subsidy on their new phone, and Platinum offered a $500 subsidy on their new phone.
 Since then, the subsidy offering has evolved to offer Members up to $200 off the retail price of their phone on Silver Plans, up to $300 off the retail price of their phone with Gold Plans, and up to $700 off the retail price of their phone with Platinum Plans.

 On November 6, 2013, Virgin Mobile became Wireless Code of Conduct compliant before the deadline given to all mobile carriers in Canada by the Canadian Radio-Television and Telecommunications Commission (CRTC).

-2021–present: Rebranding as Virgin Plus
+2021–present: Rebranding as Virgin Plus and ending prepaid support

 On July 16, 2021, the company informed customers of an upcoming rebranding as Virgin Plus, effective July 19, 2021.
 In announcing the rebranding publicly, the company noted that it reflects the brand's expansion into home internet and TV service in some parts of Canada.
+On September 30, 2024, Virgin Plus announced the discontinuation of their prepaid services for new customers.